mohamedabdo262002/mohamedabdo262002/README.md

 - 🎓 Degree: BSc in Communications & Electronics Engineering
 - 💻 Interests: Embedded Systems, IoT, and Low-Level Programming
 - 🔧 Hobbies: Working on DIY electronics projects and contributing to open-source
-- 🌍 Location: Cairo, Egypt
+- 🌍 Location: Fayoum - Egypt
 - 📫 How to reach me: Send me an email or connect via LinkedIn!